blahpunk/printify-browser/README.md

 python app.py
 ```

 Open your browser to [http://localhost:5000](http://localhost:5000)
-You’ll see a dashboard showing your products and prices.
+You’ll see a dashboard showing your products, prices, and detected product types.

 ---

 ## Customization

-- You can edit `GARMENT_TYPES` in `app.py` to match your own shop’s product lines.
-- Default product filtering and other UI logic can be adapted in the same file.
+* The product type/category filter is generated dynamically from your actual Printify product data.
+You do **not** need to manually edit a type list for filtering.
+* If you wish to manually override names or add additional mappings, you may extend the `BLUEPRINT_MAP` dictionary in `app.py` to supply your preferred labels for specific blueprint IDs, but the app works out-of-the-box using live product names.
+* All other UI and workflow logic is customizable in `app.py` as needed.

 ---

 ## Security Note

-- Never commit your real `.env` with API keys to public repositories.
+* Never commit your real `.env` with API keys to public repositories.
-- This tool is intended for use by Printify store owners or admins only.
+* This tool is intended for use by Printify store owners or admins only.

 ---